Speakers BureauTalks and Living History Presentations for Your Community

 People, Music, and 88 Keys, More or Less: Keyboard Instruments through the Ages - William Tortolano leads an exploration of the harpsichord, clavichord, the pianoforte, and more through the ages.

 Solidarity Forever: Songs of Unions and Labor - Using live and recorded music, Mark Greenberg surveys American labor songs from the beginnings of the Industrial Revolution, through the Wobblies, and into the coal wars of the 1930.

-The British Ballad Tradition in New England - Singer and scholar Burt Porter presents a program of New England ballads with commentary on the history and art of balladry.
+The British Ballad Tradition in New England - Singer and scholar Burt Porter presents a program of New England ballads, with a focus on Vermont versions and a commentary on the history and art of balladry.